Online Anxiety Support Groups

 Finding online anxiety support groups

-Finding online support systems can be as simple as entering a search for "online anxiety support groups," or looking into threads on existing anxiety support threads.
+Finding online support groups can be as simple as entering a search for "online anxiety support groups," or looking into threads on existing anxiety support threads.
 You most likely will find different options, such as live telehealth group therapy sessions and support forums that primarily use chat to communicate.

 An internet support group works similarly to in-person support groups, including being let by a professional, trained moderator, or a person with a similar mental health diagnosis.
 Chances are several of the support forums you find are not monitored by professionals, nor are professionals likely to contribute.
 These forums may simply be a group of people with anxiety who come together to talk and support each other.